Willy Mairesse: Formula One

 left-hand Blanchimont turn.
-Mairesse's car went off to the left, careening into a hillside behind a ditch, and caught fire after flipping over.
+Mairesse's car went off to the left, careering into a hillside behind a ditch and catching fire after flipping over.
 He was thrown out of his Ferrari and his shoes and the legs of his trousers were torn off.
-He was conscious, despite numerous scrapes, cuts, and burns.
+He was conscious, despite numerous scrapes, cuts and burns.
 Mairesse was loaded into an ambulance and transported to a hospital, where he was reported to be in good spirits and without any serious injuries.
 Taylor and Mairesse made contact earlier in the season at the Grand Prix of Brussels.
 In a race in which only twelve of twenty-one starters finished, Mairesse came in fourth in the 1962 Italian Grand Prix.
 He was only a car length ahead of Giancarlo Baghetti.

 Out of Formula One in 1963, Phil Hill predicted a rough future for the Ferrari team.
 He said there was too much competition between Mairesse and Surtees.
 Specifically, he commented "they will harry each other so much that they will force each other to make mistakes".
 Mairesse's car crashed during the 1963 German Grand Prix.
 The Ferrari turned over multiple times after swerving off the track.
 He was rushed to the hospital with a broken arm.
 His teammate, Surtees, won the race, with Jim Clark second in a Lotus.